FlashGenius Logo FlashGenius

 • Retakes:

-• Global guidance often states a 14-day wait and up to five attempts per year.
+• Global guidance: 14-day wait and up to five attempts per year.

 • Validity: Most certifications are valid for 2 years.